Everything You Need to Know About RDF

 XML RDF Notation

-Using XML syntax to represent RDF triples.
+Using XML syntax to represent triples.
 We should point out that we do use namespaces in order to minimize the writing that we have to do.
 So, if we are using many URIs repeatedly throughout our representation then its better to define some global namespace and start referring to these namespaces with a shorthand.

 tags.
 Defining namesapces is done using the xmlns